EnergySage/pytest-quarantine/CONTRIBUTING.md

     Please add or update tests to ensure the coverage doesn’t drop.

-- Run the formatters and linters:
+- Run the formatters and linters

     ```
     $ tox -e check